paulrotar/DAT504/README.md

 Received question database.
 Simple implementation.
 A more complex example will be available in next version ( Version 1.02 ).

 *KNOWN ISSUES*
 When you try to click the profile button, there is a small square area where the click doesn't interact.
+Still no fix, hopefully there will be one in Version 1.04.

+# Version 1.02

+Express implementation failed.
+Project will continue at the moment without it.
+An alternative to express might be sockets.io.
+It it will work, there will be a Version 1.03b update.

+*KNOWN ISSUES*
+When you try to click the profile button, there is a small square area where the click doesn't interact.